williamdunstanmorris/williamdunstanmorris.github.io/_tabs/cv.md

 * Written and collaborated on software with C++ and Java
 * I'm learning [Golang](https://go.dev/)!
 Specifically, microservices with Golang.
 I've found it hard to find a language that I really liked, but I think that this is the language I really want to master eventually.
 * I tried some wordpress development with PHP for Wordpress too.
 That was actually pretty fun.
 OO is nice.

----

-# previous experience

----

-Project experience & stories:

-Worked within technical debt and bad design decisions to slowly recreate services through ground-up documented design.

-Bastion and security first
-Least privilege rule

-I got really into operational metrics, especially with our onprem grafana.
-Because we had around 45 EC2 VMs that served development, production or internal purposes, we needed some basic observability.
-However, with so many VMs, this was far too laborious and prone to human error to do.
-So, I backwards wrote a grafana dashboard panel from json and converted it to jsonnet to make abstractions and create a standard of alert responses and thresholds that could be adjusted without manually having to fiddle with Grafana all the time.

-I worked as the platform lead and cloud engineer on our business-focused API.
-The API was focused on providing communication channels (like WhatsApp, SMS) between retailers and farmers throughout India.
-The API was integrated into Plantix, our Android-based app for Farmers.
-I really liked using AWS Code Deploy for this.
-We configured it to be Green/Blue, and it meant that we could fail fast without impacting farmers with outage.
-CodeDeploy acted like a controller between AWS ECS and potential registered targets from the AWS application load balancer.
-I would definitely utilise these exact technologies again for a versioned API.

-I wanted to graph more low level application based metrics from our API.
-I worked on creating a custom Grafana/Prometheus stated client integration for AWS ECS.
-This worked like a sidecar, and was valuable because you can observe the behaviour of an application in a very lightweight manner - using a lightweight statsd UDP protocol method.
-Sometimes it went wrong, but the great thing about UDP is that you can design it to fail and not cause outage.
-Losing observability is not as bad as losing our application.

 ------